marta1873/concept_reachability/README.md

 ![Biases diagram](./images/biases.png)

-The configuration dictionary used for steering is available in [experiment_4.json](./config_dicts/experiment_4.json).
+The configuration dictionary used for steering is available in [experiment_4.json](./config_dicts/experiment_4.json), targetting reachability to images containing either blue in the back or a circle in the back.